kkirpa/kkirpa/README.md

 ---

-## 🎭 A Few Fun Facts
+## A Few Fun Facts

-- 🥁 I unwind with music and cultural dance
+- I unwind with music and cultural dance
-- 🔫 I used to do competitive shooting (yeah, really)
+- I used to do competitive shooting (yeah, really)
-- 🌳 You’ll find me hiking and reflecting when I'm not buried in code
+- You’ll find me hiking and reflecting when I'm not buried in code
-- ✊ I lead data workshops and advocate for DEI in tech
+- I lead data workshops and advocate for DEI in tech

 ---

-## 📬 Let’s Chat
+## Connect with me

 Reach out if you’re hiring, vibing with my work, or want to nerd out over spatial risk models and BERT-based pipelines.